QTB-HHU/photosynthesismodel/README.md

 We are providing the Jupyter Notebook by Nima P. Saadat where all results included in the main manuscript can be easily rerun.
 We higly encourage you to start [with it](https://github.com/QTB-HHU/photosynthesismodel/blob/master/run.ipynb) while getting to know our model.

 ## References
 [1] Ebenhöh O, Fucile G, Finazzi G, Rochaix JD, Goldschmidt-Clermont M. Short-term acclimation of the photosynthetic electron transfer chain to changing light: a mathematical model. *Philos Trans B* **2014**;369(1640):20130223.
+Open Access https://doi/10.1098/rstb.2013.0223

 [2] Matuszyńska A, Heidari S, Jahns P, Ebenhöh O. A mathematical model of non-photochemical quenching to study short-term light memory in plants. *Biochim Biophys Acta-Bioenerg* **2016**;1857(12):1–7.
 Open Access https://doi.org/10.1016/j.bbabio.2016.09.003